davis-adam-m/hex-chess/README.md

 > Consider the square spiral with its cells numbered starting at 0...
 Two players, Black and Red, take turns.
 When it is Black's turn, he places a knight at the smallest unoccupied cell not attacked by an existing Red knight, and when it is Red's turn, she places a knight at the smallest unoccupied cell not attacked by an existing Black knight.

-This version experiments with 2-6 players all using "knights" using movement rules as defined by Władysław Gliński.
+This version experiments with 2-6 players all using "knights," with movement rules as defined by Władysław Gliński.

 The initial experiment starts simply, with a hexagonal grid and two players.
 This first iteration has each player make 10 moves.